nadiamariduena/python-intro-2024-privat/z_about_packages/pip_requests.md

 ### 🟠 Purpose of requests package:

 - **Simplified HTTP Requests:** requests allows you to send HTTP requests with minimal code.
 It abstracts the complexities of making HTTP requests and handling responses.

+**HTTP Methods Support:** It supports various HTTP methods such as ✋ <u>GET, POST, PUT, DELETE, HEAD, and OPTIONS</u> , making it versatile for interacting with web services and APIs.